kaihedrick/CardMaxxing/README.md

-# CardMaxxing
 Card Maxxing is a cloud-hosted e-commerce platform designed for selling graphics cards.
+Built using the ASP.NET MVC framework and hosted on Microsoft Azure, this application aims to provide users with a seamless shopping experience for high-performance graphics cards.
+The platform will feature a responsive design, inventory management, secure payment integration, and robust DevOps capabilities for continuous delivery and monitoring.